williamrwagner/williamrwagner.github.io/README.md

-# Bill Wagner's Selectman website
+# Bill Wagner for Selectman website